-This Pumpkin Vegetable Bake is a great way to put a veggie-filled dish on the table.
-And it’s so tasty that no one will even realize how healthy it is!
+This Pumpkin Casserole is a great way to put a veggie-filled dish on the table.
+It’s so creamy and tasty that no one will even realize how healthy it is!

 This year I wanted to step up my game and bring some extra tasty recipes that I have created myself to impress the family.
-Today I’m sharing a dish that I think everyone will really enjoy – my Pumpkin Vegetable Bake.
+Today I’m sharing a dish that I think everyone will really enjoy – my Pumpkin Casserole with veggies.

-It is so easy to make especially if you use a vegetable spiralizer or mandolin to cup up the veggies – those tools save me hours of chopping frustrations in the kitchen.
-And because so many people loved my Pumpkin Pasta sauce I thought I’d use it as a base for the veggie bake!
+This pumpkin casserole is so easy to make especially if you use a vegetable spiralizer or mandolin to cut up the veggies – those are two of my must have plant-based tools that save me hours of chopping frustrations in the kitchen.
+And because so many people loved my Pumpkin Pasta sauce I thought I’d use it as a base for the pumpkin casserole!

 Like I said in my pumpkin pasta post, the sauce is loaded with beta-carotene from the pumpkin!
 Beta-carotene can be converted to Vitamin A in our bodies which aids in vision health as well as a healthy immune system.